1954 FIFA World Cup final: Reaction in Germany

 The unexpected win evoked a wave of euphoria throughout Germany, which suffered from a lack of international recognition in the aftermath of World War II, and where expressions of national pride were still tainted with the recent past.
 Some publicists described the 1954 victory as a turning point in post-war German history, notably Arthur Heinrich and Joachim Fest.
 In Fest's words:

-The World Cup final was also the first time since the Second World War that the Germany national anthem was played at a global sporting event.
+This World Cup final was also the first time since the Second World War that the Germany national anthem was played at a global sporting event.

 Mighty Magyars and Heroes of Bern after 1954

 Hungary's Golden Team remained largely intact until the failed Hungarian Revolution of 1956, except that coach Sebes was replaced with Bukovi in early 1956.
 After the revolution, Puskás, Czibor and Kocsis emigrated and, ultimately, continued their careers in Spain, playing for Real Madrid (Puskás) and FC Barcelona (Czibor and Kocsis), respectively.
-At the 1958 FIFA World Cup, only four players from the Mighty Magyars still featured – Bozsik, Budai, Grosics, Hidegkuti – but were unable to repeat earlier success.
+At the 1958 FIFA World Cup, only four players from the Mighty Magyars still featured – Bozsik, Budai, Grosics, Hidegkuti (Grosics would additionally play at the 1962 World Cup as captain of the team) – but were unable to repeat earlier success.
 In the 1960s and beyond, Hidegkuti, Puskás, and Lóránt became prominent international coaches, managing clubs such as Panathinaikos (Puskás), Fiorentina (Hidegkuti), and Bayern Munich (Lóránt).
 Lóránt's admission to the German Sport University Cologne was arranged by Herberger.
 Several other Golden Team members had success as coaches in the domestic Hungarian league.

 The West German players became instantaneously famous in Germany as the Heroes of Bern.
 Several received lucrative offers to play abroad, but none accepted, continuing instead as semi-professionals in German clubs.
 Herberger overhauled the national team after the tournament.
-Hence, of the winning 1954 side, only Eckel, Rahn, Schäfer, and a 37-year old Fritz Walter still played at the 1958 World Cup, reaching the semi-finals.
+Hence, of the winning 1954 side, only Eckel, Rahn, Schäfer, and a 37-year old Fritz Walter still played at the 1958 World Cup, reaching the semi-finals, and Schäfer would also play in 1962.
 Few of the 1954 World Champions went into coaching; an exception is Liebrich, who is credited with saving his home club Kaiserslautern from Bundesliga relegation in 1965 – with Lóránt becoming Liebrich's successor in the following season.
 Some players had difficulties to cope with fame, and struggled at times with economic problems and alcoholism.

-In 1990, after the downfall of the Iron Curtain, the German Football Association invited the surviving members of Hungary's 1954 team to join celebrations for Fritz Walter's 70th birthday.
+In 1990, after the fall of the Iron Curtain, the German Football Association invited the surviving members of Hungary's 1954 team to join celebrations for Fritz Walter's 70th birthday.
 In the years that followed, both teams organized annual get-togethers, which Grosics described as follows:

 In January 2015, the last surviving of the Golden Hungarian team, Jenő Buzánszky, died.
 The last surviving player from the match, Horst Eckel, died on 3 December 2021.